IThioye/climate-displacement-agent/README.md

 # Climate Displacement Evidence Agent

-This homework directly adapts Labs B1–B4 and the supplied `llm_helpers.py` / `mcp_server.py` patterns.
-See [`docs/lab_adaptation.md`](docs/lab_adaptation.md) for
-the cell-level mapping from course code to production code.
-A compatible subset of `llm_helpers.py` is included so the repository also runs outside the lab folder.

 An evidence-first research agent for humanitarian analysts comparing disaster displacement risks and policy responses.
 It retrieves from a fixed corpus of authoritative reports, produces a cited regional brief, runs self-consistency